2 Helpful / 0 Not

 Other Thoughts: Watch out for geese and people fishing while on the course.

-During the spring/summer when doubles were being run, we played 1-5 and 15-18 twice to avoid the overgrown sections of the course.
+During previous spring/summer seasons when doubles were being run, we played 1-5 and 15-18 twice to avoid the overgrown sections of the course.
 With the extra work being done, this may not be necessary.

 As a 845 rated disc golf without a lot of distance, I liked playing the course for doubles, as I felt I had a chance to contribute, even playing with a 1000+ rated partner for the round.